umee-network/umee/docs/architecture/ADR-003-borrow-assets.md

 - `lengthPrefixed(borrowerAddress) | tokenDenom` key pattern makes it more difficult to get all open borrow positions by token denomination.

 ### Neutral
-- Borrow feature relies on allow-list of token types
+- Borrow feature relies on an allow-list of token types
 - Borrow feature relies on price oracles for base asset types
 - Borrow interest will rely on dynamic rate calculation